Customs: Red and green channels

 The red (left) and green (right) channels at Vienna International Airport, August 2025; the green channel also doubles as a blue channel for flights within the European Union (tantamount to domestic).

 In most countries, customs procedures for arriving passengers at major international airports, ports and some road crossings are separated into red and green channels.

 Passengers with goods to declare (carrying goods above the permitted customs limits and/or carrying prohibited items) go through the red channel, which houses the full-scale customs facilities, while passengers with nothing to declare (carrying goods within the permitted customs limits and not carrying prohibited items) go through the green channel, which only houses a one-way gate.
-However, entry into a particular channel constitutes a legal declaration, so if a passenger goes through a green channel and is found to be in possession of a prohibited item, or failure to declare dutiable items the passenger can be subject to a fine, the item being seized, and in some cases result in an arrest and criminal prosecution.
+However, entry into a particular channel constitutes a legal declaration, so if a passenger goes through a green channel and is found to be in possession of a prohibited item, or failure to declare dutiable items the passenger will be treated as a smuggler and can be subject to a fine, the item being seized, and in some cases result in an arrest and criminal prosecution.
 Each channel is a point of no return, once a passenger has entered a particular channel, they cannot go back to baggage claim; however, there is a connecting corridor between the two channels, to allow customs officials to redirect passengers to the appropriate channel (for example, passengers with an abnormally large amount of luggage may be redirected from the green channel to the red, where they will be inspected to ensure their luggage contains nothing above customs limits).

 The use of this channel systems enables having a common baggage claim area for domestic and international flights; since domestic passengers, by definition, do not have goods which require a customs declaration, they exit the baggage claim via the green channel, while passengers connecting from an international flight to a domestic one will undergo customs inspection in their final destination, rather than the layover airport.

-Australia, Canada, New Zealand, and the United States do not officially operate a red and green channel system; however, some airports have adopted this layout.
+Australia, Canada, New Zealand, and the United States do not officially operate a red and green channel system, but some airports have adopted this layout.
+However, since this implementation is only unofficial, it lacks components of the "full" red/green channel system, such as a single baggage claim for domestic and international flights and customs inspections at the final destination.